808brick/brick/Semantic_UI.md

 cd semantic
 gulp build
 ```
+Now you're ready to begin using Semantic UI!

 #### Include in Your HTML
 Running the gulp build tools will compile CSS and Javascript for use in your project.
-Just link to these files in your HTML along with the latest jQuery.
+Just link to these files in your HTML head tag along with the latest jQuery (this means literally copy and paste the following code into the head of your HTML file).
 ```html
 <link rel="stylesheet" type="text/css" href="semantic/dist/semantic.min.css">
 <script